UrbanTide/URQL/README.md

 - `max(property)` - Find the maximum value of this property
 - `stats(property)` - Get a full statistical breakdown for this property (value_count, sum, avg, min, max)
 - `aggregate(groupingPropertyA,groupingPropertyB,...,operation(property),limit)` - aggregate values of a property grouped by one or more other properties; for 'operation' use value_count, sum, avg, min, max; if multiple operations are required, provide them in a comma separate list enclosed by brackets; to limit number of returned aggregate rows to top X set 'limit' to an integer (default value is 100000)

+#### Special Operations

+- `date_histogram(date_field_name, interval, ...operation(property))` - date_histogram is a special operation that can be used inside an aggregation.
+It is native to elasticSearch: (https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-datehistogram-aggregation.html, "ElasticSearch Date_Histogram"), operation can be any of the above^

+- `serial_diff( integer )` - serial_diff can be a secondary operation used inside a date_histogram after one the above is used.
+This will use the value produced by the prior operation to create a difference in values.
+More information here:(https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-pipeline-serialdiff-aggregation.html, "ElasticSearch Serial_Differencing")

 #### Spatial query
 - `withinBoundingBox(geometryProperty,(minX,maxX,minY,maxY)) ` - Filters for objects where the specified geometry property's coordinates fall completely within the bounding box as defined by minimum and maximum X and Y values